rkmd0/sauerbratan/README.md

     [] highlightname 2 possibility

 - **HUD:**
-    [] fragmessages (currently only for the player1) [] advancedfragmsgcoloring (player1 gets colored)
+    [x] fragmessages (currently only for the player1) [] advancedfragmsgcoloring (player1 gets colored)
-    [] event messages (HB, QUAD, FLAGSCORE, FLAGRETURN, FLAGTAKE, etc.., FRAGS, SUICIDES) [] show team names and 'flagtaken' display
+    [] event messages (HB, QUAD, FLAGSCORE, FLAGRETURN, FLAGTAKE, etc.., FRAGS, SUICIDES) [x] show team names and 'flagtaken' display
-    [] players alive display (htop-style bars) if teammode/ctf 'good' and 'evil' -> else just a 'alive' counter [] lagometer display -> pj,  standard deviation pj, ping and packetloss display, with different colors (note that the pj is accumulated from all players) -> option to display pj on hudplayer
+    [x] players alive display (htop-style bars) if teammode/ctf 'good' and 'evil' -> else just a 'alive' counter [] lagometer display -> pj,  standard deviation pj, ping and packetloss display, with different colors (note that the pj is accumulated from all players) -> option to display pj on hudplayer
-    [] basic and advanced weapon and game stats (damage, accuracy, frags, kpd..)
+    [x] basic and advanced weapon and game stats (damage, accuracy, frags, kpd..)
-    [] session length displayed next to fps/time
+    [x] session length displayed next to fps/time
-    [] option to hide hud but not crosshair (for movie purposes) [] flagtimer, for flagrun purposes
+    [x] option to hide hud but not crosshair (for movie purposes) [x] flagtimer, for flagrun purposes
     [] velocity display

 - **Serverbrowser:**
     [] extinfo based serverpreview (with stats)
-    [] server search possibility (mode, map or description)
+    [x] server search possibility (mode, map or description)

 - **Game:**
-    [] mod specific config to differ between vanilla and mod stats [] option to save localstats into global and reset local -> txt creation that saves these stats with timestamp and opt reason
+    [x] mod specific config to differ between vanilla and mod stats [] option to save localstats into global and reset local -> txt creation that saves these stats with timestamp and opt reason
     [] stats config
-    [] screenshot output message
+    [x] screenshot output message
-    [] spectators able to use teleports and move while game paused [] possibility to set/force specific playermodels
+    [x] spectators able to use teleports and move while game paused [x] possibility to set/force specific playermodels
-    [] chat only logfile - pm's might not get included since those are servermessages sometimes [] dated, unique logfiles for each session (.bat change needed) [] save all used names, save it in a txt file
+    [x] chat only logfile - pm's might not get included since those are servermessages sometimes [] dated, unique logfiles for each session (.bat change needed) [] save all used names, save it in a txt file
-    [] renameprotection
+    [x] renameprotection
-    [] sessionlength - how long is the client running [] screenshot output message
+    [x] sessionlength - how long is the client running [x] console history
-    [] console history
-    [] automatic, mod specific, menu creation
+    [x] automatic, mod specific, menu creation
     [] nextteamfollow, TODO: eventfollow, flagfollow, etc..
     [] opt to show custom backgrounds..
-    [] clientsided /stats command, -1 -> all player, no arg -> player, "cn" -> specific cn stats, TODO: -2 -> everyones but spectators stats
+    [x] clientsided /stats command, -1 -> all player, no arg -> player, "cn" -> specific cn stats, TODO: -2 -> everyones but spectators stats
     [] advanced teamstats bounded into a gui, average and accumulated ping, damage, flags stolen, frags -> todo: add more events, names etc

 - **Weapon:**
-    [] option to change trail colors for all weapons [] option to set rifle trail to lighting (also color setable)
+    [x] option to change trail colors for all weapons [] option to set rifle trail to lighting (also color setable)

 - **planned, but never added:**